This is the seventh of nine articles that lay out guiding, foundational principles for this project:

-This is the same way that people have always lived within cultures and societies while still maintaining the tighter “us” of their immediate biological family.
+This is the same way that people lived within cultures and societies while still maintaining the tighter “us” of their immediate family.
 Here we observe how the nested levels of identity manifest in an order that ripples out from individual to family to the wider society.

 There are certainly times to defend oneself, one’s family, one’s culture, one’s unique ethnicity and race if attacked.
 A failure to do this is a failure to live and embody the unique energies, traditions, and shared history that animate a given people.

 To let this break down because of current propaganda regarding globalism is to lose a battle, a battle that often begins in the mind, but can quickly turns to physical violence.

 Artificially and forcefully severing natural group affinities is psycho-spiritual lobotomy.

 You are the heir to the struggles and lessons of uncounted generations.
 That this needs re-affirmation testifies to the havoc that modern ideologies have inflicted upon us.